Shukin: Description

-The Shukin (秋錦) has a body shaped like long type of Ranchu.
+The Shukin has a body shaped like long type of Ranchu.
 But it also has a long tail fin like the Oranda.

-Shukins come in red, red and white, white, blue, and silver.
+Shukin come in red, red and white, white, blue, and silver.

 History

-The Shukin had been developed by Kichigoro Akiyama during 1892 to 1900 in Japan.
+The Shukin had been developed by Akiyama Kichigoro in 1897 in Japan.
 It was wiped out once due to events in World War II, but has since been revived.

 The Shukin is rare type of goldfish even in Japan, although the breed is becoming popular in the US with advanced hobbyists.